jcd12/imaging-biobuilders/README.md

 1. If not already done, install Python and required packages using the steps above.
 2. Navigate to the repository on your computer.
 3. Activate environment using `activate env_name`
-4. Run the following command `python parameter_estimation_script.py --img_folder data/ --overview_file image_overview.csv --hours 24 --fluorescence_dim 2`
+4. Run the following command `python parameter_estimation.py --img_folder data/ --overview_file image_overview.csv --hours 24 --fluorescence_dim 2 --genotype wt`